 “The older one gets, one looks back through history in one’s family tree,” Upton said.
 “And there’s been a cloud over it.”

 Through a neighbor in Colorado, Upton recently heard about a healing ceremony that Basil Brave Heart, of the Pine Ridge Indian Reservation, had conducted for descendants of people who were involved in the 1855 Battle of Ash Hollow, also known as the Battle of Blue Water Creek or Harney Massacre.
-During that event in present-day Nebraska, Gen. William Harney led troops who killed 86 Sioux people, including women and children.
+During that event in present-day Nebraska, Gen. William Harney led troops that killed 86 Sioux people, including women and children.

 Because of Harney’s role in that event, Brave Heart instigated an effort in 2014 to change the name of South Dakota’s tallest mountain, Harney Peak.
 The effort culminated in the 2016 renaming of the mountain to Black Elk Peak, in honor of the late Lakota Sioux holy man Nicholas Black Elk.